dyle71/keyquack/README.md

 Annoy your colleagues.

-Triggered on a comment to mine:
+Triggered on a comment to mine from an annoyed colleague.

-(German) "Kannst du in Zukunft solche Meetings wo du das Meeting leitest bitte nicht im Büro machen?
-Der kleine Raum in der Mitte wäre da besser geeignet."

 This simple program makes stupid annoying sounds when you type.